ewradcliffe/Heritage-Housing/README.md

 To ensure a structured and systematic approach, the project follows the CRoss Industry Standard Process for Data Mining (CRISP-DM).
 This six-phase methodology provides a comprehensive framework for navigating the data science life cycle, from understanding the business problem to delivering actionable insights.

 ## Business objectives:
 The CRISP-DM process starts with a thorough analysis of business objectives.
-For this project they were clearly defined in [Handbook: Heritage Housing Issues](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PA_PAGPPF+2/courseware/bde016cdbd184cdeafd341a73807e138/bd2104eb84de4e48a9df6f685773cbf2/).
+For this project they were clearly defined in [Handbook: Heritage Housing Issues](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PA_PAGPPF+2/courseware/bde016cdbd184cdeafd341a73807e138/bd2104eb84de4e48a9df6f685773cbf2/) from the Code Institute.
 They are presented largely unaltered here.

 As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.